MetabolicEngineeringGroupCBMA/old_site/index.md

 [Xylose](https://en.wikipedia.org/wiki/Xylose)
 into [fatty acids](https://en.wikipedia.org/wiki/Fatty_acid).

-This process is important in nature, since fatty acids are apart of fundamental structures such as cell membranes and also serve as efficient energy storage for many cells and organisms.
+This process is important in nature, since fatty acids are importan parts of fundamental structures such as cell membranes, but also serve as efficient energy storage for many cells and organisms.

-The process could also potentially be used for the green production of fuels and other chemicals.
+The process could potentially be used for the green production of fuels and other chemicals.